Piazza del Campidoglio

 Statue of Marcus Aurelius

 The Capitoline Museums' charming terrace cafe is a good place to relax over a drink or light snack (panini, salads and pizza) and enjoy...

 Piazza del Campidoglio information

-The original statue, which dates from the 2nd century AD, is in the Capitoline Museums.
+The original, which dates to the 2nd century AD, is in the Capitoline Museums.